ConduceInc/conduce-python-api/README.md

 `api.py` is the majority of the implementation.  `conduce.py` is a command line utility for invoking the API.
 It also servers as a representative implementation of the library.

+# Installation

+If you want this library available to import for various functions and want command line utilities added to the path install this using:

+    sudo python setup.py install

 # Conduce Command Line Utilities

 ## Getting started
 If you want to use the CLI without any setup you may fully specify your requests on the command line.

+The examples below assume this is running from source, and use the `python conduce.py` command.
+If this library is installed, you can substitute in `conduce-api`.

 To list all datasets just: